Architectures in parametric component-based systems: Qualitative and quantitative modelling: Parametric component-based systems

 \end{exa}

 \begin{exa} \textbf{(Parametric Pipes/Filters)} Pipes/Filters architecture involves two types of components, namely pipes and filters \cite{Ga:An}.
 Pipe (resp. filter) component has an entry port $p_e$ and an output port $p_o$ (resp. $f_e,f_o$).
 Every filter $F$ is connected to two separate pipes $P$ and $P'$ via interactions $\{f_e, p_o\}$ and $\{f_o,p'_e \}$, respectively.
 Every pipe $P$ can be connected to at most one filter $F$ via an interaction $\{p_o, f_e\}$.
-Any other interaction is not permitted (Figure \ref{p-f}).
+Any other interaction is not permitted.
+An instantiation of the architecture for four pipe and three filter components is shown in Figure \ref{p-f}.
 We denote by $\mathcal{X}^{(1)}$ and $\mathcal{X}^{(2)}$ the sets of variables corresponding to pipe and filter component instances, respectively.
 The subsequent FOEIL sentence $\psi$ describes the parametric Pipes/Filters architecture.

-where the EPIL formulas $\theta_1$ and $\theta_2$ are given respectively, by
+where the EPIL formulas $\theta_1$ and $\theta_2$ are given respectively, by:

 \

 $\theta_1= \big( \big((p_o(z^{(1)}) \wedge f_e(y^{(2)}))\shuffle\mathrm{true}\big) \wedge \big(\neg \big( (p_o(z^{(1)}) \wedge f_e(z^{(2)}))\shuffle \mathrm{true}\big)\big)\big)$

 \